-This post is just about Apache and PHP; I wrote about MySQL in a separate post.
-I originally wrote this post for macOS Catalina, but I just updated it for macOS Big Sur.
-In this post, I also describe some tools that I wrote to manage Apache and PHP processes.
+This post is just about Apache, PHP, and Dnsmasq; I wrote about MySQL in a separate post.
+In this post, I also describe some tools that I wrote to manage Apache, PHP, and dnsmasq processes.

 Using the Apache Event Module